mo-rob-1/car-trader-app/README.md

 ## Future development plans

-- Allow registered users to add cars to a wishlist page
+- Allow authenticated users to add cars to a wishlist page

 ## Contact